Go Back

 Ingredients

-For the Cake:
+Cake:

-• 2 1/2 cups almond flour super-fine
+• 2 ½ cups almond flour

-• 5/8 cup coconut flour a little more than 1/2 cup
+• ¼ cup coconut flour

-• 1 1/4 teaspoons baking powder
+• 1 tablespoon baking powder

-• 1/3 teaspoon salt
+• ½ teaspoon salt

-• 1 1/4 tablespoons vanilla extract
+• 2 teaspoons vanilla extract

-• 5/8 cup unsalted butter
+• ¼ cup unsalted butter

-• 5/8 cup erythritol or sweetener of your choice
+• cup erythritol or preferred sugar substitute

-• 2 1/2 teaspoons vanilla extract
+• 1 tablespoon vanilla extract

 Instructions

-Cream the butter and sweetener:
+Cream the Butter and Sweetener

-Add eggs and vanilla:
+Add Eggs and Vanilla

-Bake the cake:
+Bake the Cake

 Notes

-❖ Sweetener Substitutes: I used erythritol as the sweetener in this recipe, but you can substitute it with your preferred keto-friendly sweetener like monk fruit sweetener or allulose.
+❖ Sweetener Substitutes: I used erythritol as the sweetener in this recipe, but you can substitute it with your preferred keto-friendly sweetener like monk fruit sweetener or alleles.
 Just make sure the ratio is similar to erythritol for the best results.

 ❖ Gluten-Free Option: This recipe is already gluten-free thanks to the almond and coconut flours.
 However, if you prefer, you can experiment with other low-carb flours like lupin flour or a blend of low-carb flours that suit your needs.